kolia/matlab_makefile/README.md

 what functions should be called to build each target, whether the built target should be saved to disk, and in which folder they should be saved.
-Results that are to be saved on disk are not recalculated if the corresponding file can be found.
+Results that are to be saved on disk are not recalculated it can be loaded from disk.

-- The `context` is a structure which contains contextual information: which data set is being used, with which parameters, etc.
-`context` also serves to generate filenames for saved calculations, in folders reflecting the context of each calculation.
+- The `context` is a structure which contains contextual information: which data set is being used, with which parameters, etc.  `context` also serves to save results with file and folder names reflecting the context of each calculation.

 See `examples/targets.m` for an example of a TARGET file.
 Note that the TARGETS file MUST be called `targets.m`